apple/coremltools/.github/ISSUE_TEMPLATE/missing-layer-type.md

 ---

+# Missing Layer Type
+Please fill out these questions:
 - Name of layer type:
 - Is this a PyTorch or a TensorFlow layer type:
-- Your version of coremltools:
+- The version of coremltools that you are using:
-- Your version of PyTorch/TensorFlow:
+- The version of PyTorch/TensorFlow that you are using:
 - Impact of supporting this layer type.
 Why is adding support for this layer type important?
 Is it necessary to support a popular model or use case?